 It is very important to monitor your bluebird box regularly.
-Monitor your box once or twice a week.
+Monitor your box two to three times a week.
 Bluebirds do not mind their chicks and nest being checked.
 Every season clean out your box and pour boiling water through it if possible (this will kill any insects and mites).

 PLEASE MONITOR YOUR BLUE BIRD BOXES REGULARLY DURING THE NESTING SEASON.

 To prevent rats, ants and lizards from climbing the pole it is advisable to grease a length of 4-6 inches halfway up the pole.